 Section 19.
-Commencement of corporate existence. - A private corporation formed or organized under this Code commences to have corporate existence and juridical personality and is deemed incorporated from the date the Securities and Exchange Commission issues certificate а incorporation under its official seal; and thereupon incorporators, the stockholders/members and their successors shall constitute a body politic and corporate under the name stated in the articles of incorporation for the period mentioned therein, unless said period is extended or the corporation is sooner dissolved in accordance with law. (n)
+Commencement of corporate existence. - A private corporation formed or organized under this Code commences to have corporate existence and juridical personality and is deemed incorporated from the date the Securities and Exchange Commission certificate issues а incorporation under its official seal; and thereupon the incorporators, stockholders/members and their successors shall constitute a body politic and corporate under the name stated in the articles of incorporation for the period of time mentioned therein, unless said period is extended or the corporation is sooner dissolved in accordance with law. (n)